 First order function: Internal security and property rights

+The most effective forces in reducing crime and other social ills are strong families and caring communities supported by excellent law enforcement.
+Both reinforce constructive conduct and ethical standards by setting examples and providing safe havens from dangerous and destructive behaviours.
+But even under the best social circumstances, strong, well-trained law enforcement is necessary to protect us all, and especially the weak and vulnerable, from predators.

-Law and order is a core function of government.
-But today there is no security.
+While law and order is a core function of government, unfortunately, the common man is not secure.
 Gangsterism, terrorism and bellicose fundamentalism have become widespread.
 The illegal mandates of political criminals and criminal politicians are often more potent than that of the law and order machinery.
 Communalists and casteists have succeeded in creating an aura of sanctity around their criminal activities.
 Police has been subverted by corrupt recruitment, plethora of laws, VIP security and criminal-politician axis.
 Criminals are often better equipped in transport, communications and even armaments than the police.

 Further, relations between the citizens and the police are anything but friendly.
 Police officers owe no accountability to the people and the people who have little faith in them.
 Police officers often behave like foreigners who have come to terrorize and rule over citizens of India, not people who are genuinely interested in the well being and the security of the people from amongst whom they come.